WPAQ: History

 Paul Brown, who later became program director of WFDD, worked at WPAQ in the 1980s.
 He described his experience as "like walking into another era."

 The Winston-Salem Journal article on the station's 50th anniversary described the studios this way:

 Little has changed since Flippin [sic] and his players jammed in Epperson's studio that first night.
 The golden, 6-inch-thick pine doors built by Epperson's cousin to cloak the sound in the station's studios remain in place.
 Epperson still uses some of the same equipment he installed at the beginning -- black, hulking boxes of electronics with sturdy knobs and rounded, glass gauges.

-Unlike other stations that changed in order to make money, WPAQ remained committed to its traditions.
+Unlike other stations that changed to make money, WPAQ remained committed to its traditions.

 In 1996, WPAQ took over WSYD, the other area AM station.
 Epperson and his wife Earlene owned WBRF in Galax, Virginia.

 In 2005, the Surry Arts Council, using a grant from the North Carolina Arts Council, began working to preserve Epperson's extensive collection of recordings, including lacquered discs and reel-to-reel tapes.
 The recordings had been stored in boxes, but they were moved to a climate-controlled environment.
 Then, after an inventory, about 1,000 hours of recordings went to the University of North Carolina at Chapel Hill for cleaning and digital recording, which would allow transfer to compact discs and the Internet.
 The original recordings were moved to the Southern Folklife Collection.

 In 2006, Epperson was inducted into the North Carolina Broadcasters Hall of Fame.

-Epperson's death on May 31, 2006 led to rumors the station would make changes, but his son Kelly Epperson, who had taken over the station, did not plan to change—at least not what the station did.
+Epperson's death on May 31, 2006, led to rumors the station would make changes, but his son Kelly Epperson, who had taken over the station, did not plan to change—at least not what the station did.
 He did change how it was done.
 On April 5, 2007, which would have been Epperson's 86th birthday, WPAQ began streaming over the Internet—with Flippen playing his fiddle once again for the occasion—allowing the station to be heard all over the world.
 And responses came from all over the world.
 Streaming continued even after a significant increase in costs for royalties.

-The station must power down to 7 watts at night to protect clear-channel stations, including CFZM in Toronto, Ontario.
+The station must power down to 7 watts at night to protect clear-channel stations, including CFZM in Toronto.